oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/adb-excel-addin/adb-excel-addin.md

 ## Task 1: Install the Excel Add-in from the Microsoft AppSource

-The Oracle Autonomous Database for Excel integrates Microsoft Excel spreadsheets with Oracle Autonomous AI Database to retrieve and analyze data from Analytic Views in the database.
-You can also directly run SQL queries to view their results in the Excel worksheet.
-In this task, you'll learn how to install Oracle Autonomous Database for Excel add-in from the Microsoft AppSource and also from ADB's Database Actions.
+In this task, you'll learn how to install Oracle Autonomous AI Database for Excel add-in from the Microsoft AppSource and also from ADB's Database Actions.
+In task 2, you will learn a second method of installing the Add-in.

 **Prerequisite**